ajoyfuljester/habit-keeper/README.md

 i have not used a javascript framework in my entire life, thanks to this project maybe i can see the benefits of using one i hate unnecessary web apps, they annoy me as a user and will annoy me if i will have to use them as an api or something probably i don't know. what i want to say is that `habit-keeper` is made with requests because i see it more or less as an universal api

-i wish you a good life and succesful new habits or something
+i wish you a good life and successful new habits or something

 # TODO
 - test creating a habit because i think something is wrong with the startingDate
 - add option in config to enable/disable user registration
 - mask data file names with a hash
 - CHOSEN VIEW ARCHITECTURE?
-    - views
-    - no signals
-    - new sites (nevermind not necessarily just return the element)
-    - no live updates
+    - CLASSES FOR HTML - OFFSET WITH ONCLICK BUT HOW DO I SEND IT TO THE PARENT?
+WHATEVER I PROBABLY CAN  JUST PASS THE REFERENCE?
+YEA PROBABLY.
+OTHER STUFF.
+NEED TO REWRITE AGAIN BECAUSE I DIDN'T THINK ENOUGH AGAIN
+    - LIVE UPDATES? definitely for one view, but if i make data class have the multiple views then it could update them all
     - subgrid
 - add views - should they be on the server? yes, but add it in the server config as an option
 - write the thing in the deno file for normal running or whatever